criteo/criteo-api-python-sdk/sdks/marketingsolutions_2026-01/docs/AnalyticsApi.md

 # **get_placements_report**
 > file_type get_placements_report()

+/2026-01/placements/report

 Your ads are placed in different domains (publishers) and environments (websites and apps).
-Thanks to the placements endpoint, you can analyse the performances for each publisher, comparing displays, clicks and sales generated.
+Thanks to the placements endpoint, you can analyse the performances for each publisher, comparing displays, clicks and sales generated.  <br/><br/>  This endpoint supports data retrieval for up to three months in the past.

 ### Example